 Helps recover the over-drafted local groundwater table

-Regulated use of recycled water is safe for crop irrigation
+Regulated use of recycled water is safe for irrigation of crop and habitat lands

 Supported by a wide range of stakeholders